Representation homology of topological spaces: Introduction

 where $ k[\Gamma] $ is the group algebra of $ \Gamma $ equipped with the natural (cocommutative) Hopf algebra structure.
-The isomorphism \eqref{torgamma} shows that the representation homology of (discrete) groups has a natural `Tor' interpretation, similar to the classical (Connes) interpretation of the Hochschild and cyclic homology (see \cite[Chap.~6]{L}).
-Furthermore, combined with a standard comparison theorem for spectral sequences, Theorem~\ref{IThm1} implies that the representation homology $ \HR_\ast(X, \mH) $ is stable under Pontryagin equivalences\footnote{that is, maps of spaces $ X \to Y $ inducing isomorphisms of Pontryagin algebras $\, \H_\ast(\Omega X; k) \stackrel{\sim}{\to} \H_\ast(\Omega Y; k) \,$.}, and hence, if $X$ is simply-connected, then $ \HR_\ast(X, \mH) $ is actually a {\it rational}\, homotopy invariant of $X$ ({\it cf.} Proposition~\ref{rephomhtpinv}).
+The isomorphism \eqref{torgamma} shows that the representation homology has a natural `Tor' interpretation, similar to the classical (Connes) interpretation of the Hochschild and cyclic homology (see \cite[Chap.~6]{L}).
+It is also interesting to compare \eqref{torgamma} with another natural isomorphism